Two Trips from Jerusalem On Hot Summer Days

 Simulators are used to practice scenarios the soldier might encounter.

-It is used to train not only the IDF but US and UN forces have also practiced and trained on the sand and streets here.
+It is used to train not only the IDF but also the US and UN forces have also practiced and trained on the sand and streets here.

 As we were preparing to leave an old white bus pulled into the main square, which was also used as a set for the popular TV series “Fauda.”